JetBrains/guide/site/go/tutorials/simple_rag_with_go/building_app/index.md

 Provide the following details:

 - The name of the Knowledge Base.
-- The name of the service role.
+- The name of the Service Role.

 The service role will attach policies for actions such as listing S3 buckets, invoking the Bedrock model, and accessing OpenSearch.